EthanCai/linux-system-ops/ubuntu-linux-study-guideline.md

 - Ubuntu每个release的不同edition的区别(参考PG2UL, page 32)
     - **DVD**: The DVD is a live/install DVD.
 The DVD includes all software packages supported by Ubuntu, not just those installed by default.
     - **Desktop CD**: The Desktop CD is a live/install CD
     - **Alternate CD**: The Alternate Install CD is not a live CD; it is intended for special installations only.
 It presents more advanced installation options than the Desktop CD does.
-This CD is available for PC and 64-bit PC architectures (page 29), uses the textual installer, and installs an Ubuntu system that displays either a graphical or a textual interface.
+This CD is available for PC and 64-bit PC architectures, uses the textual installer, and installs an Ubuntu system that displays either a graphical or a textual interface.
     - **Server CD**: The Server CD is not a live CD; it is intended for installation only.
     - **Minimal CD**: Not an official edition, the Minimal CD is small (5–20 megabytes) and provides a quick installation.
 - Linux下的各种文件系统的区别